kirk24788/KPS/README.md

     * lowest tank in raid

  * `heal.averageHpIncoming` - Returns the average hp incoming for all raid members
+ * `heal.aggroTank(<UNIT-STRING>)` - Returns the tank with highest aggro on the given target (*not* the unit with the highest aggro!).
+If there is no tank in the target thread list, the `heal.defaultTank` is returned instead.

 #### Spell Class